 In this study, we have developed a hybrid formulation of the LISA response function that employs distinct modeling prescriptions for the low- and high-frequency regimes of the LISA GW spectrum.
 To assess the performance of this approach, we have conducted Bayesian parameter estimation analyses using full inspiral–merger–ringdown waveforms that include higher-order harmonics and aligned-spin configurations.
 Additionally, we have evaluated the low-frequency component of the response in the context of inspiral-only analyses, relevant to deep alert scenarios.

 We improved the speed of likelihood computations by implementing a low-frequency approximation (LFA) to the LISA response which consists of Taylor expanding the projection of the GW polarizations into the constellation links $H_l$ (Eq.~\eqref{eq:H}) in the expression for the single-link measurements $y_{slr}$ (Eq.~\eqref{eq:yslr}) around a chosen evaluation time, such that the resulting expression for $y_{slr}$ corresponds to a central finite difference scheme.
 We used the same technique to rewrite the expressions for the Michelson variables $X$, $Y$, and $Z$, which resulted in simpler expressions proportional to the second and third-time derivative of the GW polarizations for the 1.5- and 2.0-TDI generation, respectively.
-With these algebraic expressions, we have not only exploited the connection between TDI and finite differences but have also clarified the origin of the empirical substitution $e^{2i\pi f L/c}\rightarrow e^{4i\pi f L/c}$ in the LISA response that was adopted in Refs.~\cite{Deng:2025wgk,deng2025fastdetectionreconstructionmerging}.
+With these algebraic expressions, we have not only exploited the connection between TDI and finite differences but have also clarified the origin of the empirical substitution $e^{2i\pi f L/c}\rightarrow e^{4i\pi f L/c}$ in the LISA response that was adopted (at the time of writing) in~\cite{Deng:2025wgk} and in the first version of~\cite{deng2025fastdetectionreconstructionmerging}.
 Additionally, in the absence of noise, we have shown that the whitened waveforms computed with 1.5- and 2.0-generation TDI are equivalent in the low-frequency limit, which reinforces previous observations reported in~\cite{Garcia-Quiros:2025usi, PhysRevD.111.044039}.

 The LFA loses accuracy as the binary evolves toward the late inspiral, merger, and ringdown phases.
 To prevent that, we hybridize this approach with the full LISA response at a hybridization frequency specified by the user.
 This hybrid response benefits from the speedup of the LFA at early times while reserving the more computationally costly full-response projection just for the latest stages of the evolution, where most of the SNR accumulates for MBHBs~\cite{PhysRevD.103.083011}.